flathub-infra/flatpak-external-data-checker/README.md

 By default tags are sorted based on version number extracted from tag.
 To disable sorting and keep order from `git ls-remote`, set `sort-tags` to `false`.

+If the project follows [semver](https://semver.org/) specification, you can set `version-scheme` property to `semantic` in order to use semantic version scheme for sorting.
+In this case, make sure that `tag-pattern` extracts only valid semver strings.

 ### JSON checker